Note

 df["diff"].hist();

-) amount, which indicates problems in that part of our graph data.
+) amount, which indicates potential problems in this part of our graph data.

 The following rows show where these foaf:knows